Areas Business Analytics, Logistics, Production, Transportation, and Supply Chain Management

 • When can I register the master thesis?
 What is the registration process?

-If the exposé has been accepted by your supervisor, you should send the documents for the master thesis to the respective administrative staff.
+If the exposé has been accepted by your supervisor, you need to send the required documents for the master thesis to the respective administrative staff.
 Visit the faculty website for the thesis application form and more information.

 In case you use external data in your thesis, it may be necessary to apply for a restriction notice (up to 5 years).
 This must be approved by your supervisor and the Studienpräses.
 Furthermore, the company concerned must confirm the restriction notice in a short letter.